bowersj/utilities/README.md

 ## Folder Structure

-Here is the layout example of node as the enviroment and the code I wriet for it (as of 12/11/2018)
+Here is the layout example of node as the enviroment and the code I write for it (as of 12/11/2018)

 ```
 root